alagiz/websockets-kafka-demo/README.md

 # websockets-kafka-demo

 # design
-client-app(react) is connected to gateway through websockets
+* client-app(react) is connected to gateway through websockets

-gateway and performer communicate through messages in kafka topics
+* gateway and performer communicate through messages in kafka topics
+* gateway and authentication communicate directly through HTTP

+___

+# deployment

 deploy with:
 ```$xslt